In this article

 LGPD Cookie Banner

-The LGPD requirements for cookies are similar to those of the GDPR, so the requirements for the cookie banner are the same.
+The LGPD's cookie requirements are similar to those of the GDPR, so the requirements for the cookie banner are largely the same.
+However, it’s important to monitor any specific guidance from Brazilian authorities, as interpretations and enforcement can vary slightly from the EU’s approach.

 Nevada Privacy Law Cookie Banner

-This law takes a few ideas from both the GDPR and the CCPA/CPRA.
-But when it comes to cookies, it isn’t as strict as either of them.
-It only requires opt-out consent, so an explicit banner telling visitors you use cookies will be enough.
+Nevada’s privacy law borrows elements from both the GDPR and the CCPA/CPRA.
+However, when it comes to cookies, it is less stringent than either of those laws.
+It only requires opt-out consent, so an explicit banner informing visitors that you use cookies, with the option to opt out, will generally be sufficient.

 How Do I Install a Cookie Consent Banner on My Website?